GOT QUESTIONS? WE’VE GOT ANSWERS!

 Q: How do I get downtown?

-If you don't mind navigating traffic and train tracks we're glad to tell you the fastest route to Voodoo Doughnut.
-But seriously, there's some really cool stuff downtown like the PSU farmer's market, Powell's City of Books, and the Japanese Garden that are worth checking out.
+A: If you don't mind navigating traffic and train tracks we're glad to tell you the fastest route to Voodoo Doughnut.
+But seriously, there's some really cool stuff downtown like the PSU farmer's market, Powell's City of Books, and the Chinese Garden that are worth checking out.
 We'll tell you how to get there!
-It's easy and safe. but don't spend all your time on the West Side.
+It's easy and semi-safe. but don't spend all your time on the West Side.